zachvalenta/jvns.ca/content/post/2016-12-31-asking-good-questions.markdown

 <small>
-Thanks to Charity Majors for reminding me that I have something to say about asking questions, and to Jeff Fowler, Dan Puttick for talking about this with me!
+Thanks to Charity Majors for reminding me that I have something to say about asking questions, and to Jeff Fowler & Dan Puttick for talking about this with me!
 </small>